There are a lot of options to send money to and from Thailand.

 Wise is my go-to option to transfer money to Thailand.

 That's because their service is cheap, fast and easy to use.

 They convert money at the mid-market exchange rate, charge a reasonable fee and they also give you an accurate estimation of when the money is gonna arrive on your account.

-If you are transferring money to a Thai bank account, that's the best option in my opinion.
+If you are transferring money to a Thai bank account, from my experience, that's by far the best option.

 🤑 Exchange rate: the best you can get (mid-market)